COVID-19 Vaccines: Myth Versus Fact

 MYTH: The COVID-19 vaccine enters your cells and changes your DNA.

-FACT: The two COVID-19 vaccines available to us are designed to help your body’s immune system fight the coronavirus.
+FACT: The COVID-19 vaccines are designed to help your body’s immune system fight the coronavirus.
 The messenger RNA from two of the first types of COVID-19 vaccines does enter cells, but not the nucleus of the cells where DNA resides.
 The mRNA does its job to cause the cell to make protein to stimulate the immune system, and then it quickly breaks down — without affecting your DNA.

 MYTH: The messenger RNA technology used to make the COVID-19 vaccine is brand new.